Madrid vs Lisbon: Where Should I Go on a Vacation?

 Still, buses, taxis, and ride-sharing services are also available.

-Lisbon also has a metro system, but it is not as extensive as Madrid’s.
+Lisbon also has a metro system that is not as extensive as Madrid’s.

 However, Lisbon has a well-developed tram system, which is a popular way to get around the city.